LineageOS/lineage_wiki/_includes/templates/device_install.md

 {% assign device = site.data.devices[page.device] %}
-{% include alerts/warning.html content="These instructions only work if you follow every section and step precisely.<br/>
+{% include alerts/warning.html content="These instructions only work if you follow every section and step precisely.
+Provided instructions are for LineageOS {{ device.current_branch | precision: 1 }} only.<br/>
 Do **not** continue after something fails!" %}

 ## Basic requirements